divake/CP_reg_detection/learnable_scoring_fn/README.md

-# Learnable Scoring Function for Conformal Object Detection
+# Learnable Scoring Function for Conformal Object Detection ✅ **WORKING**

-This module implements a **regression-based learnable scoring function** that predicts interval widths for conformal prediction in object detection.
+This module implements a **FIXED regression-based learnable scoring function** that predicts adaptive interval widths for conformal prediction in object detection.

 ## 🎯 **Overview**